 Users have access to the source code for these kinds of software, which enables them to freely distribute, modify, and extend the functionality of the software as well as add new features to it.
 Free or paid versions of open-source software are both viable options.
 The following are some examples of software that is open source:

 It is computer software that is loaned out to users on a temporary basis for no charge.
 In most cases, it comes with a time limit, and once that time limit has passed, the user will be asked to pay for the continued use of the service.
 Shareware can come in many forms, including Nagware, Adware, Donationware, Demoware and Freemium.
 The following are some examples of shareware:

 - PHP Debugger

-There are various types of application software:
+There are many distinct varieties of application software, including:

 - Apple iWork- Pages

 - MS Word